BagunasJohnrey/Prepify/README.md

 npm install
 ```

-Create a `.env` fileQm in the root directory:
+Create a `.env` file in the root directory:

 ```env
 PORT=3000